Croatia in the Eurovision Song Contest 2010: Semi-final

 The semi-final took place on 5 March 2010.
 The eight qualifiers for the final were determined exclusively by a public televote.
 In addition to the performances of the competing entries, Putokazi performed as the interval act during the show.

 Final

 The final took place on 6 March 2010.
 The eight entries that qualified from the semi-final alongside the eight pre-qualified entries competed and the winner, "Lako je sve" performed by Feminnem, was determined by a 50/50 combination of votes from a nine-member jury panel and a public televote.
-Feminnem won the televote with 3,578 of the total votes.
 The jury that voted in the final consisted of Elizabeth Homsi (HTV), Željen Klašterka (HTV), Aleksandar Kostadinov (HTV), Silvije Glojnarić (HRT), Robert Urlić (HR), Đurđica Ivanković (HR), Želimir Babogredac (HDS), Mišo Doležal (HDS) and Zvonimir Bučević (HGU).
 In addition to the performances of the competing entries, the show was opened by 2009 Croatian Eurovision entrant Igor Cukrov, while 1994 Croatian Eurovision entrant Tony Cetinski performed as the interval act.